Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Introduction

 \section{Introduction}

-In this paper we investigate utility maximization problems for a financial market where asset prices follow a diffusion process with an unobservable Gaussian mean reverting drift modelled by an Ornstein-Uhlenbeck process.
-It is a companion paper to \cite{Gabih et al (2022) PowerFixed,Gabih et al (2022) PowerRandom} where we examine in detail the maximization of expected power utility of terminal wealth which is treated as a stochastic optimal control problem under partial information.
+In this paper we investigate utility maximization problems for a financial market where asset prices follow a diffusion process with an unobservable Gaussian mean-reverting drift modelled by an Ornstein-Uhlenbeck process.
+It is motivated by our papers \cite{Gabih et al (2022) PowerFixed,Gabih et al (2022) PowerRandom} where we examine in detail the maximization of expected power utility of terminal wealth which is treated as a stochastic optimal control problem under partial information.
 A special feature of these papers is that for the construction of optimal portfolio strategies investors estimate the unknown drift not only from observed asset prices.
 They also incorporate external sources of information such as news, company reports, ratings or their own intuitive views on the future asset performance.
 These outside sources of information are called expert opinions.

+In the present paper, we focus on the well posedness of the above stochastic control problem, which is often overlooked or taken for granted in the literature.
+For Gaussian drift processes which are potentially unbounded, well posedness in general cannot be guaranteed for utility functions which are not bounded from above.
+This is the case for log-utility and power utility with relative risk aversion smaller than that of log-utility.
+For log-utility well posedness can be shown quite easily and holds without restriction to the model parameters.
+However, the case of power utility is much more demanding and leads to restrictions on the choice of model parameters such as the investment horizon, the risk aversion parameter of the power utility function, parameters controlling the variance of the asset price and drift processes, and the filter process describing the conditional covariance of the Kalman filter.